rovaughn/platform-docs/platform/manual/microservices/hot-reloading/index.rst

 This is the easiest and fastest way to develop applications on a Kubernetes cluster.

-Most of the Hasura published quickstarts on the Hub comes with documentation for how to enable live reloading.
+Most of the Hasura published quickstarts on the Hub come with documentation for how to enable live reloading.

 Below are some examples for various languages: